 2- Get ACCOUNTABILITY by either having a flamenco buddy to practice with or to check in with.
 That’s easy if you take live classes.
 You can also join my Online Flamenco Studio— lot’s of accountability waiting for you in the private Facebook group!

 3- Get a clear GOAL.
 Having something to work towards is very motivating, especially if it’s a show.
 Deadlines work wonders!
 If you don’t have a show, then focus on ONE THING.
+Is it perfecting an escobilla?
+Then only focus on practicing it super slowly with great soniquete.
+Are you working on a choreography?
+Then focus on marking through the letra with special attention on the accents.

 You can focus on the MIND of flamenco by watching flamenco videos and trying to identify all the components of the dance.